agmalpartida/brand/content/posts/Postgresql/patroni/index.md

 PostgreSQL has been widely adopted as a modern, high-performance transactional database.
 A highly available PostgreSQL cluster can withstand failures caused by network outages, resource saturation, hardware failures, operating system crashes or unexpected reboots.
 Such cluster is often a critical component of the enterprise application landscape, where four nines of availability is a minimum requirement.

+Is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.

 Patroni is best candidate to choose for HA and DR setup.
 Also if you know little bit of Python you can easily read the code and change it according to your needs.
 Patroni also provides REST APIs to automate things on top of the existing functionalities.

 Patroni is open source HA template for PostgreSQL written in Python which can be deployed easily on Kubernetes or VMs.
 It can be integrated with ETCD, Consul or Zookeeper as consensus store.